Trahloc/midi-qol/README.md

 There is an optional configuration on the optional tab to remove this restriction, if using some other mechanism to determine if a spell can be cast, e.g. spell points.

-Instead of triggering on attacks reactions can trigger on damage application (e.g. hellish rebuke).
+Instead of triggering on attacks reactions can trigger on damage application (e.g. hellish rebuke) or other timings.

 ***deprecated*** ~~Midi supports 3 activation types, **reaction** (triggers if hit), **reaction damage** (triggers if damaged), **reaction manual** (midi will ignore this when prompting for reactions).~~

-**Reactions** Use activation type Reaction, and then in the MidiQOL tab. in the Item's details add the desired reaction trigger from the following list:
+**Reactions** Use activation type Reaction, and then in the MidiQOL tab, of the Item's details add the desired reaction trigger from the following list:

-Available reaction triggers:
+Available reaction triggers
 - 'preAttack', called before an Item (with creates an attack roll, or in Foundry data schema terms item.hasAttack == true) rolls for the Attack,
 - 'isAttacked' called when an item.hasAttack has rolled the Attack, but before checks for hit/miss,
 - 'isMissed', item.hasAttack misses,